giantswarm/docs/src/content/tutorials/continuous-deployment/apps/add_appcr.md

     --version ${APP_VERSION} > appcr.yaml
     ```

-    __Note__: you can optionally configure App with the user-provided values by adding the below flags to the previous command:
+    Additionally you can provide a default configuration adding these flags to the previous command:

     ```nohighlight
     --user-configmap ${APP_USER_VALUES}
     --user-secret ${APP_USER_VALUES}
     ```

-    __Note__: We're including `${cluster_name}` in the app name to avoid a problem when two or more clusters in the same organization want to deploy the same app with its default name.
+    __Note__: Including `${cluster_name}` in the app name avoids collision between clusters running same apps within the same organization.

-    Reference [the App Configuration](https://docs.giantswarm.io/app-platform/app-configuration/) for more details on how to create respective configmaps or secrets.
+    Reference [the app configuration](https://docs.giantswarm.io/app-platform/app-configuration/) for more details on how to create respective configmaps or secrets.

-3. (optional - if adding configuration) Place configmap and secrets with values as the `configmap.yaml` and `secret.enc.yaml` files respectively:
+3. As optional step, you can place the `ConfigMao` and `Secret` with values as the `configmap.yaml` and `secret.enc.yaml` files respectively:

     ```nohighlight
     # Use one of the two for respective kind